 Summer Meals Program

-“Grab and go” summer meals available for children ages 18 or younger
+Summer meals available for children ages 18 or younger beginning Monday, June 27, 2022

 Meals for children will continue with the Summer Meals Program!

-Funded by the United States Department of Agriculture (USDA), “grab and go” meals are available for FWPS scholars and children ages 18 or younger at no cost.
+Funded by the United States Department of Agriculture (USDA), breakfast and lunch will be available for FWPS scholars and children ages 18 or younger at no cost.

 How will the Summer Meals Program work?

-Meals will be available at 16 sites across the district.
+Meals will be available at 18 sites across the district.
+Please see our Summer Meals Flyer for a full site schedule.

 All meals are available without regard to race, color, national origin, sex, age or disability.
 Meals will be served at sites across the Federal Way school district.
 Here is a list of the summer meal sites.